ssabug/piratengine/README.md

 This repository aims to provide 'low' level open source tools for **Denon DJ** hardware, in particular those using **Engine DJ OS**.

-The first objective is to have simple tools to backup database, and enable to export track and playlist data.
+The first objective is to have simple tools to interact with m.db database, and enable to export/import track and playlist data.

-We then would like to add the ability to import/edit playlists (from text/m3u/json formats) to/from database.
+Maybe in the future some ethernet related stuff about the players will be investigated.

 ## Features
 ### Database2/m.db
+ - [ ] make a backup of the currently edited database
  - [x] read track, playlist info, ...
  - [ ] track edit
  - [ ] track add